SlimeVR/SlimeVR-Docs-Site/common_issues.md

 ## The trackers are connected to my wifi but don't turn up on SlimeVR

+Check that you do not have two copies of the SlimeVR server running, as only one of them will show trackers connected.

-This is most likely a firewall issue, go to SlimeVR Server folder and run `firewall.bat` as administrator.
+If only one server is running, this is most likely a firewall issue, go to SlimeVR Server folder and run `firewall.bat` as administrator.

 If you are still having trouble, try manually adding the SlimeVR Server to your firewall.

-Go to **Settings** > **Network & Internet** then click on the text link **Window Firewall** (you may have to scroll down).
+1. Go to **Settings** > **Network & Internet** then click on the text link **Window Firewall** (you may have to scroll down).

-In the firewall window, click the link **Allow An app through firewall**.
+1. In the firewall window, click the link **Allow an app through firewall**.
-If your options are greyed out on this page, click the **Change Settings** button.

-Click the **Allow another app...** button, and then **Browse...** on the window that pops up.
+1. Click the **Allow another app...** button, and then **Browse...** in the opened **Add an app** window.
+	1. If your options are greyed out in the **Allowed apps** window, click the **Change Settings** button to allow changes.

-In the text box next to the words File Name type `*.*` and press enter before navigating to `slimevr.jar` in your SlimeVR server folder and select it (if you cannot see files in this folder try typing `*.*` and pressing enter again to show all files).
+1. In the **File name** text box, type `*.*` and press enter before navigating to `slimevr.jar` in your SlimeVR server folder and select it (if you cannot see files in this folder, try typing `*.*` and pressing enter again to show all files).
+1. Click the **Add** button to add the file to your firewall settings.

-Finally, make sure both public and private check boxes are selected here.
+1. Finally, make sure both public and private check boxes are selected in the **Allowed apps** window before clicking **Ok** to save the changes.

 ## The trackers are connected to the SlimeVR server but aren't turning up on Steam

-This is most likely a firewall issue, go to SlimeVR Server folder and run `firewall.bat` as administrator.
-If this script doesn't solve your problem try following the steps above to add the SlimeVR server to your firewall manually.
+This is most likely a firewall issue.
+Go to SlimeVR Server folder and run `firewall.bat` as administrator.
+If this script doesn't solve your problem, try following the steps above to add the SlimeVR server to your firewall manually.
 Finally, check that [your driver_SlimeVR.dll is in the right folder](slimevr-setup.md#install-driver) as some antivirus programs will remove this file.

 ## My trackers are bound to the wrong controllers in SteamVR